How to Translate Gettext PO and POT Files with PTC

 Set it up once, then let PTC handle the rest

-By connecting PTC to your Git repository, you automate the entire translation process.
-PTC makes sure that your software’s translations are always up to date without requiring manual intervention.
+By connecting PTC to your software repository, you automate the entire translation process.
+PTC detects resource files in your repository, translates them, and makes sure that your software’s translations are always up to date.

 Automatic merge requests for translations

-As you continue to develop your software, PTC automatically translates new or updated strings.
+As you continue to develop your software, PTC automatically detects changes to your PO files and translates new or updated strings.
 It then sends you merge requests with the translations, allowing you to review and merge them into your project.

 Translate across all branches